preames/llvm-auto-triage-corpus/README.rst

 To contribute a test or corpus of tests to be auto-triaged, please post a pull request.
-Once (manually) accepted, the automated reducer should have added reduced examples within roughly 24 hours.
+Once (manually) accepted, the automated reducer should have added reduced examples fairly quickly.
 Further usage information can be found below.

 .. contents::